thirdweb-example/signature-based-minting/README.md

 - Run a few checks to see if the requested NFT meets our criteria
 - Generate a signature to mint the NFT if it does.
-- Send the signature to the client/user.
+- Send the signature back to the client/user if the NFT is eligible.

 **De-structure the arguments we passed in out of the request body**: